Radja Nainggolan: Early life

-Nainggolan was born in Antwerp, the son of Lizy Bogaerts, a Belgian of Flemish ethnicity who raised him with his three half brothers and his twin sister, and Marianus Nainggolan, an Indonesian of Batak background and member of the Batak Christian Protestant Church.
+Nainggolan was born in Antwerp, the son of Lizy Bogaerts, a Belgian woman who raised him with his three half brothers and his twin sister, and Marianus Nainggolan, an Indonesian of Toba Batak background and member of the Batak Christian Protestant Church.
 He was raised in Kiel, a working-class and multicultural neighbourhood of the city.
-His father abandoned the family when Radja was still a child.
+His father abandoned the family when Nainggolan was still a child.

 Nainggolan's mother died in 2010, and after her death he tattooed two large wings on his back with her dates of birth and death.
 He was raised Roman Catholic and speaks Dutch, English, French and Italian fluently.

 Club career

 Piacenza

-Nainggolan began playing football with Tubantia Borgerhout at the age of 5.
+Nainggolan began playing football with Tubantia Borgerhout at the age of five.
 Seven years later he moved to the youth team of Germinal Beerschot, where he remained until 2005, when he moved to Italian Serie B club Piacenza.
 He made his senior debut on 28 May 2006 during a home defeat to Arezzo, being inserted permanently into the first team the following season.

 In the 2008–09 campaign, Nainggolan became a starter for the Emilia-Romagna side, playing 38 of 42 games and scoring three goals, which contributed to them avoiding relegation.